Verpitek/PanSpark/PANSPARK_MANUAL.md

 - ✅ Create variables and do math
 - ✅ Make decisions with IF statements
 - ✅ Loop and repeat
-- ✅ Build functions with PROC
+- ✅ Build procedures with PROC
 - ✅ Handle errors gracefully
 - ✅ Manage memory
 - ✅ Debug when things go wrong